Help & Tutorial

 AI Recommendations

 AI-generated analysis of your passage with risk assessment, recommended windows, and actionable items.
+Choose from four analysis modes depending on what you need.

-1-10 scale assessing overall passage safety based on weather, tides, and vessel specs.
+0-100 scale assessing overall passage safety based on weather, tides, and vessel specs.
+Each analysis also provides prioritized recommendations (HIGH/MEDIUM/LOW) with categories for weather, tides, timing, and safety.

 Disclaimer: AI recommendations are advisory only.
 Always verify with official sources and apply your own judgment.